twcc/man-vip/docs/ccs/user-guides/creation-and-connection/connect-to-your-container.md

 Support: https://ubuntu.com/advantage

-Note: Read and write permission with superuser access in '/home/' and ‘/work’ directories has been disabled in this environment.
+Note: Read and write permission with superuser access in '/home/'<br/>
+and ‘/work’ directories has been disabled in this environment.<br/>
-Please avoid running such commands using ‘sudo’ under those directories directly.
+Please avoid running such commands using ‘sudo’ under those directories directly.<br/>
-If possible, use ‘sudo -s -H [command]’ instead of ‘sudo’ to avoid them.
+If possible, use ‘sudo -s -H [command]’ instead of ‘sudo’ to avoid them.<br/>
-init: Setting environment variables twcctest1234@t36g6ptest03-ndg8f:~$
+init: Setting environment variables<br/>
+twcctest1234@t36g6ptest03-ndg8f:~$

 </div>